List of awards and nominations received by Bill Maher

-He received 41 Primetime Emmy Award nominations for his work on Politically Incorrect and Real Time with Bill Maher winning in 2013 for Outstanding Informational Series or Special for Vice in 2014.
-He also received two Grammy Award nominations for Outstanding Spoken Word Album for When You Ride Alone You Ride with bin Laden in 2004 and New Rules: Polite Musings from a Timid Observer in 2007.
-He has also received thirteen Producers Guild of America Award nominations and fifteen Writers Guild of America Award nominations.
+Recognized with a Star on the Hollywood Walk of Fame since 2010, Maher became the 27th recipient of the Mark Twain Prize for American Humor in 2026.

-In 2010, Maher received a Star on the Hollywood Walk of Fame.
+He has received 41 Primetime Emmy Award nominations, winning as executive producer of Vice for Outstanding Informational Series or Special in 2014.
+His two Grammy Award nominations for Spoken Word Album recognized When You Ride Alone You Ride with bin Laden in 2004 and New Rules: Polite Musings from a Timid Observer in 2007.
+Maher has also received thirteen Producers Guild of America Award nominations and fifteen Writers Guild of America Award nominations.